Azpect3120/MediaStorageServer/README.md

   export MSS_PORT="<port>"
 ```

-NOTE: Updating the .env file not also update the port.
+NOTE: Updating the .env file will also update the port.

 ```bash
     MSS_PORT="<port>"